clecap/dante-wiki/README.md

 ## Description

-Dante-Wiki is a system for taking notes, exchanging ideas, publishing and peer reviewing results for scientists.
+Dante-Wiki is a system for taking notes, exchanging ideas, publishing and peer reviewing results for scientists and students.

-It is based on [Mediawiki](https://www.mediawiki.org/), [LaTeX](https://www.latex-project.org/) and [other] [open source](https://opensource.com/resources/what-open-source) components.
+It is based on [Mediawiki](https://www.mediawiki.org/), [LaTeX](https://www.latex-project.org/) and [other](#components) [open source](https://opensource.com/resources/what-open-source) components.
 It is deployed using Docker.
 It provides data, process and workflow ownership (''sovereignty''), complete privacy and full control over your flow of ideas.